 Diabetes Myth 3: You cannot drink anymore.

 You will need to moderate your alcohol intake.
 Alcohol lowers your blood sugar so if you binge drink you are at risk of having a hypo.
-However, there is nothing to stop you enjoying the odd glass of wine, a pint of beer or whatever you like to drink.
+However, there is nothing to stop you from enjoying the odd glass of wine, a pint of beer or whatever you like to drink.